COUNTA Excel Function: 6 Comprehensive Examples

 Item 3

-To count the number of non-empty cells in the table, including cells with formulas, you can use:
+To count the number of non-empty cells in the table, including cells with formulas, you can use this formula again.

 =COUNTA(A2:E4)

-Suppose you have a range of cells containing data, including some blank cells.
+Now, we will assume you have multiple cells containing data, but with some blank cells.
 You can use the COUNTA function to count the number of non-blank cells in that range.
-For example, if your data is in cells A1 through A10, you can use the following formula:
+For example, if your data is in cells A1 through A10, you can use the counta formula like this.

 =COUNTA(A1:A10)